jfadich/MyFamilySocial/readme.md

 MyFamilySocial web application created with the intention of making keeping in touch with family easy.

+For more information on the API see the [Wiki](https://github.com/jfadich/MyFamilySocial/wiki)

 ## Private by Default ##

 ## Share Photos collaboratively ##